-Striking large format map of Arabia and the Red Sea, published by Valk & Schenk, utilizing Jansson's original plate.
+Striking large format map of Arabia and the Red Sea, originally published by Jan Jansson in Amsterdam and re-issued at the end of the 17th Century by Valk & Schenk.

 The map references the "Mare Elcatif or Sinus Persicus," showing both the Persian and Arab names for the Gulf between Persia and Saudi Arabia.
 This reflects both the name used by Ptolemy (150AD) and more modern names.
 Ptolemy relied upon Indika, written by Flavus Arrianus and Strabo for his use of the term "Sinus Persicus."
 The earliest recorded Arabic language names for the Gulf were: